 The power flow base cases used in this study will incorporate the PTO’s most recent Annual Planning Assessment network changes expected to operational in the year 2003.
 New projects and changes to the network will have been submitted to the ISO in the Grid Planning Process, obtained ISO approval and shall have the project sponsor’s financial commitment.

-The base cases will include representation of the Western Systems Coordinating Council Reliability Region..
+The base cases will include representation of the Western Systems Coordinating Council Reliability Region.

 New transmission projects will be modeled in the study if they have received ISO approval or expect to receive ISO approval before the completion of the study.
 Also, modeling of new transmission projects is contingent upon reasonable expectation by ISO staff in concert with project sponsors that they will be in service and operable prior to the season and year of study.